Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/CyberSecurity/🚬 Cryptology & Secure Communication/🛀 Cryptographic Protocols Modeling & Models of Communication (and Intruder)/Symbolic (Formal) Models/Dolev–Yao (DY) Model & Extended Dolev–Yao Models.md

  >Sebastian M ̈odersheim,
  >Chapter 7.

-One of the most cited papers of protocol verification is one by Danny Dolev and Andrew Yao [11] because they suggested a simple but comprehensive intruder model that has become the de-facto standard for modeling an intruder if one does not consider the cryptographic level.
+One of the most cited papers of protocol verification is one by Danny Dolev and Andrew Yao^[On the Security of Public Key Protocols (IEEE Trans.
+Inf.
+Th., 1983)] because they suggested a simple but comprehensive intruder model that has become the de-facto standard for modeling an intruder if one does not consider the cryptographic level.
 The original paper considers only public-key encryption as a cryptographic primitive, but it is common to treat other primitives in the same spirit.
 Here are the key points:
 - Every user has a public/private key pair.
 - Every user knows the public key of every other user.
+- The Dolev-Yao intruder:
 	- The intruder is also a user with his own key pair.
 	- The intruder can decrypt only messages that are “meant” for him, i.e., that are encrypted with his public key.
 	- The intruder controls the network: he can read messages, block them, divert them to a different recipient, and insert new messages.

 It may seem excessive to assume the intruder controls the entire network (e.g., the entire Internet and also the Intranet of a company).
 However, this expresses simply that we do not rely the network to offer any protection, and we should not if a message may travel over any point that could be insecure.
 We will later see how to integrate a notion of channels on which the intruder has no, or limited, control.